jehanson4/lorenz/README.md

 Add support for multiple "scenarios", each of which has its own data sources and configuration parameters; add GUI for scenario selection.

+8. Controls

+Adds GUI controls for setting the scenarios' parameters.

 --------------------------------------

 (The summary of Labs ends here.
 Remnants of an old schedule follow.)